Frequently asked questions (FAQs)

 The College of Arts & Humanities offers a minor in arts leadership, which provides students with the opportunity to acquire the practical and strategic skills to become leaders in the arts, as artists, entrepreneurs or cultural leaders.
 Find more information on the arts leadership minor program page.

-You can double major, but this requires the permission of each department and the college(s).
-It is very time consuming; please take a look at the course requirements for the B.A. programs in theatre and dance.
+Please take a look at the course requirements for the B.A. programs in theatre and dance.

 Can I audition for a production if I’m not a theatre or dance major?
 When are the auditions?